99003772/Shadow-project-Pytool/README.md

 2. To check if the VM has been created and is able to communicate with the host machine or not we'll first check all the network connections.

 Where:
+1. We are using the Microsoft azure Virtual environment for creating, deleting the Virtual machine.

 How: